pks9862728888/educational-website/README.md

 # Educational Website
-Live streaming website with django and angular
+Educational streaming website with django and angular

 # Status: Still in development phase